Neural ARFIMA model for forecasting BRIC exchange rates with long memory: Experimental Analysis

-After implementing the proposed NARFIMA model, we implemented the baseline forecasters and generated exchange rate forecasts of BRIC economies for multiple time horizons.
-Among the baseline forecasters, the classical time series models ARIMAx, ARFIMAx, ETS, TBATS, and ARNNx are implemented using the `forecast' package in \textbf{R}.
-The implementation of the Naïve, AR, SETAR, BSTSx, and GARCH models is adopted from `stats', `tsDyn', `bsts', and `tseries' packages in \textbf{R}, respectively.
-Additionally, the deep learning models DeepAR, NBeatsx, NHiTSx, DLinearx, NLinearx, and TSMixerx are implemented using the `darts' library in Python.
-The forecasting performance for Brazil, Russia, India, and China is presented in Tables \ref{tab:performance_metrics_braz}, \ref{tab:performance_metrics_rus}, \ref{tab:performance_metrics_ind}, and \ref{tab:performance_metrics_chn}, respectively.
-These tables highlight that for most forecasting tasks, the NARFIMA model demonstrates superior performance over the baseline architectures.
-For short-term forecasting (1-month-ahead horizon), NARFIMA significantly outperforms all baseline models across the BRIC economies, as indicated by all performance metrics.
-For the 3-month-ahead forecasting horizon, NARFIMA provides the most accurate forecasts for Brazil and China, while ARIMAx performs competitively for Russia and India.
-In the semi-long-term 6-month-ahead forecasts, the NARFIMA model substantially reduces forecast errors compared to its component frameworks, ARFIMAx and ARNNx, across all BRIC nations and provides the best exchange rate forecasts for India and China.
-Among the baseline models, ARIMAx and ETS produce comparable forecasts for Brazil and Russia.
-In the case of 12-month-ahead forecasts of BRIC exchange rates, the NARFIMA model generates the most accurate forecasts for Brazil and Russia, while the Naïve and ARIMAx framework performs better for India and China, respectively.
-For long-term forecasting (24-month-ahead horizon), the NARFIMA model maintains its performance supremacy across all BRIC countries except India, where NLinearx generates more accurate forecasts.
-At the 48-month-ahead forecasts, our proposed NARFIMA model consistently outperforms all competing frameworks, highlighting its ability to capture both long-term dependencies and nonlinear patterns in time series data.
 From a country-specific perspective, NARFIMA delivers the most accurate forecasts in five out of six horizons for Brazil and China.
 For Russia, it outperforms baseline models in four out of six cases while remaining competitive with ARIMAx and ETS models in the other two horizons.
 However, for India's exchange rate series, the NARFIMA model performs best in only three forecasting horizons.
 This is primarily attributed to the linearity of India's exchange rate data, which is better modeled with ARIMAx, Naïve, and NLinearx frameworks.
 These empirical results confirm that the NARFIMA approach can effectively model volatility, non-stationarity, and nonlinearity in time series data.
 However, its forecasting performance declines for inherently linear series, where traditional statistical models perform better.
 Nevertheless, as most macroeconomic variables exhibit nonlinear characteristics \citep{franses2000non}, NARFIMA remains well-suited for forecasting complex financial time series.
 On the other hand, deep learning models yield relatively inaccurate exchange rate forecasts compared to both statistical baselines and the NARFIMA model.
 This is likely due to the low sample size of the dataset, which pose significant challenges in accurately training deep learning architectures.
 While some baseline models, including ARIMAx and ETS, achieve comparable short-term and semi-long-term performance, their accuracy deteriorates significantly over longer horizons.
 In contrast, NARFIMA consistently performs well across all time horizons, demonstrating its robustness and generalizability.
 Additionally, the integration of ARFIMAx feedback residuals with the target series and exogenous variables in NARFIMA proves to be a highly effective technique for capturing long-term dependencies, especially for non-stationary and nonlinear exchange rate series.